 The Indians: Late 1937 – 1974

-This is where W&M would truly become known as the Indians.
+This is when W&M became even more ingrained as the Indians.
 It all began with a pony named Wampo — deriving his name from “William And Mary Pony.”

 Apparently, the pony had acquired its name through a contest on campus, in which Beverly Boone (we presume a student) won with her “WAMPO” submission.
 Thus, Wampo was born.

 The pony, adorned with a man dressed in full Native American garb, was featured at each home game throughout the late 1930s and into the 1960s and beyond.

 To add to Wampo’s legend, we dug up something special from the Swem Special Resources Center Wiki page:

 “In 1937, a few days before William and Mary’s regular Thanksgiving Day football game with the University of Richmond, [Richmond] students kidnapped a pony they thought was Wampo who turned out to be a substitute pony.

 Wampo was [also] stolen the next year from his stable on the evening of November 17, 1938.
 [W&M] Students organized search parties in an effort to recover the pony.
 After fruitless searching for the mascot, William and Mary students started bonfires in Richmond.“